 If you love the great outdoors, chances are you go on plenty of adventures outside of the house with your dog.
 It can be tricky to remember the essentials to take on a hiking trip!
 A smaller first aid kit can be kept inside your car for situations that may arise away from the home.
-In addition, dogs who go hunting, hiking, or camping, should have first aid supplies packed in your backpack in case of an emergency when you’re far from veterinary care.
+In addition, owners of dogs who go hunting, hiking, or camping should have first aid supplies packed in their backpacks in case of an emergency when they're far from veterinary care.

 The Next Steps

-Having a stocked first aid kit is only the first step to prepare for emergencies that may arise with your pet.
+Having a stocked cat or dog first aid kit is only the first step to prepare for emergencies that may arise with your pet.
 Read books on animal first aid so you can use the items in your kit effectively.
-Sign up for an animal first aid class at a local community college or veterinary clinic so you can develop hands on skills.
+Sign up for an animal first aid class at a local community college or veterinary clinic so you can develop hands-on skills.
 There are also some incredibly useful phone apps, such as the Pet First Aid App by the American Red Cross, which can be downloaded on your phone.